anandav/PaperTrade/README.md

 # PaperTrade
-Do papertrade without losing your capital.
-Designed for the derivative market.
-Inspired by Sensibull papertade, Tradingview papertrade, and tastyworks.
+This is a simple trading simulator that allows you to test your trading strategies without putting any real money at risk.
+It is inspired by Sensibull papertrade, Tradingview papertrade, and tastyworks.

 ![PaperTrade CI](https://github.com/anandav/PaperTrade/actions/workflows/master_nse-papertrade-app.yml/badge.svg)
 <!--